Making the Transition to Kindergarten with an IEP

 Watching your child emerge from the playful days of preschool and take their first steps toward “big kid” status in kindergarten can be tough (and is often tougher on us than it is on our kids!).
 But it's a move to take seriously, as kindergarten can set the tone for their entire elementary school experience.
 For many kids, kindergarten is the first exposure to a more structured curriculum, and the academic environment (and expectations) can be stressful.
 If your child is transitioning to a public elementary school, the sheer size of the building and number of other students can also be overwhelming.
 With all this in mind, we reached out to Dr. Sarah Pelangka, special education advocate and owner of Know IEPs, as well as three seasoned parent advocates in our community to find out how we can help our kids (and ourselves) prepare for the big transition.

 One of the things you’ll discuss at your transition IEP meeting is which assessments your child may need prior to entering kindergarten.
 These can include psychological assessments and assessments for speech, occupational therapy, physical therapy, and more.
-The parent advocates we spoke with recommend asking for all available assessments — unless there’s one you’re sure is unnecessary for your child.
-(Also take into consideration whether you want to request that the assessments take place in person or virtually, which could affect the results.)
+Take into consideration whether you want to request that the assessments take place in person or virtually, which could affect the results.

 Parents should also spend time outlining what worked for their child in preschool — both from their perspective and the district’s.
 It would be a missed opportunity if the knowledge gained from two years of problem-solving in preschool gets lost when they make the jump to kindergarten.